Smith Publicity Announces 2021 Scholarship Recipient

 You are a member of the class of 2023!
 What do you hope to do after you graduate?

 Congratulations, again, to Ayana O’Brien!
-Those interested in applying for the 2022 scholarship should stay tuned for the official announcement and opening of the application process in January 2022.
+Those interested in applying for the 2022 scholarship should stay tuned for the official announcement and application process opening in January 2022.